Interleague play: Interleague play introduced

 MLB's first regular-season interleague game took place on June 12, 1997, as the Texas Rangers hosted the San Francisco Giants at The Ballpark in Arlington.
 There were four interleague games on the schedule that night, but the other three were played on the West Coast, so the Giants–Rangers matchup started a few hours earlier than the others.
 Texas's Darren Oliver threw the game's first pitch and San Francisco outfielder Glenallen Hill was the first designated hitter used in a regular-season game by a National League team.
 San Francisco's Darryl Hamilton got the first base hit in interleague play, while Stan Javier hit the first home run, leading the Giants to a 4–3 victory over the Rangers.

 From 1997 to 2001, teams played against the same division from the other league; for example, the American League West played teams from the National League West, typically scheduled to alternate between home and away in consecutive years.
 In 2002, however, the league began alternating which divisions played which divisions, and thus in 2002 the American League East played the National League West, the American League Central played the National League East, and the American League West played the National League Central.
 Matchups which had been of particular interest prior to this format — mainly geographic rivals — were preserved.
 Corresponding divisions were skipped once when this rotation began, but were put back in the rotation in 2006.

 From 2002 to 2012, all interleague games were played prior to the All-Star Game (with the exception of games postponed by weather that were made up after the All-Star Game).
 Most games were played in June and early July, although beginning in 2005, interleague games were played during one weekend in mid-May.

-The designated hitter (DH) rule was originally applied in the same manner as in the World Series (and the All-Star Game prior to 2010).
+The designated hitter (DH) rule was originally applied in the same manner as in the World Series (and the All-Star Game prior to the 2010 edition).
 In an American League ballpark, both teams had the option to use a DH, while in a National League ballpark, both teams' pitchers were required to bat.
 Teams from both leagues have both benefited and have been at a disadvantage when it comes to the DH rule in interleague play.
 For instance, Barry Bonds, who spent his entire career in the National League and actually won eight Gold Gloves earlier in his career, was used strictly as a DH later in his career when the San Francisco Giants played away interleague games due to his poor fielding.
 Conversely, Boston Red Sox slugger David Ortiz, who spent his entire career in the American League and was the Red Sox's regular DH, was assigned to play first base when the Red Sox had away interleague games, with the Sox choosing to give up good fielding in favor of retaining Ortiz's power hitting.
 With the introduction of the DH to the National League in 2022, this no longer applies.